 Regular maintenance ensures peak performance of residential solar batteries, extends its life, and avoids costly repairs.
 Looking after your battery includes:

-- Regular cleaning to remove dust and debris.
+- Regular cleaning to remove dust and debris (especially if installed outside).

 - Checking your battery for signs of corrosion or physical damage.